fmhess/hsplus_load/README.md

 # hsplus_load
-hsplus_load is a utility for initializing NI GPIB-USB-HS+ adapters under Linux.
+hsplus_load is a utility for initializing NI GPIB-USB-HS+ adapters under Linux (or actually, any platform where libusb is available).

 ## Disclaimer
 This program is EXPERIMENTAL and is provided WITHOUT WARRANTY.